Layr-Labs/eigenlayer-docs/docs/operators/howto/confirgurerewards/rewards-snapshot-data.md

 ---

 :::important
-After June 30, Rewards snapshot distribution data will no longer be updated in the [public S3 bucket](#via-s3-bucket).
-To continue getting updated rewards data, users of the S3 bucket must migrate to the EigenLayer Sidecar by June 30.
+After July 16, Rewards snapshot distribution data will no longer be updated in the [public S3 bucket](#via-s3-bucket).
+To continue getting updated rewards data, users of the S3 bucket must migrate to the EigenLayer Sidecar by July 16.
 :::

 Rewards snapshot distribution data is available: